 NVIDIA® PhysX® is a physics engine that can use the GPU to accelerate game and 3D application performance.
 You can select the GeForce video card or CPU as a PhysX® processor, or configure the computer to auto-select a PhysX® processor (recommended default setting).
+You can also setup Surround configuration to combine up to three external multiple displays into a single unified display.

-- 1. Go to the NVIDIA Control Panel.

-- 2. Click Configure Surround, PhysX.

-- 3. Click to select a processor from the menu (PhysX Settings); Auto-select (recommended) is the default setting.

-- 4. Click Apply to save the settings.
+- Go to the NVIDIA Control Panel. - Click Configure Surround, PhysX. - Click to select a processor from the menu (PhysX Settings); Auto-select (recommended) is the default setting. - Click Apply to save the settings or see the next steps for Surround configuration.